salmagamal1/C_Assembly/README.md

 Write a pure C program and the corresponding assembly program that counts the number of even elements in an integer array of size 10 and prints a message with the result.
  Deliverables:
--count.c
+- count.c
--count.asm
+- count.asm

 >### Problem 3 [Using loops, branching and arrays]:
 Write a pure C program and the corresponding assembly program that calculates the average of elements in an integer array of size 10 and prints a message with the average.
  Deliverables:
--average.c
+- average.c
--average.asm
+- average.asm